stackgrinder/infinite-scroll/readme.txt

 1. Loading the next set of posts

 == Changelog ==
+= 2.0b2.110723 =
+* Improved escaping on settings to allow greater flexibility.
+* Fixed issue with jQuery not loading if WP version is up to date.
+* Fixed issue with plugin showing twice on plugin list.

 = 2.0b2.110716 =
 * Moved init script from direct page insertion to seperate script.
 * Cleaned up unneeded declared constants.